Undergraduate Student Life in the College

 Department Website: https://www.vanguard.edu/student-life/residence-life

 The University provides housing for traditional undergraduate students.
 Because Vanguard University is primarily a residential University, all single freshman and sophomore students less than 21 years of age are required to live in university-owned housing unless they are residing with a parent or legal guardian.
 Additionally, on and off campus students are not permitted to live with members of the opposite sex other than their spouse and/or sibling (as long as sibling does not have another roommate of same gender).
-Balboa, Catalina, Huntington, Laguna and Newport Halls come furnished with an extra-long twin bed, mattress, desk, chair, and a shared dresser.
-Vanguard Center apartments are only guaranteed to be furnished with an extra-long twin bed, mattress and a refrigerator.
+All Residence Halls come furnished with an extra-long twin bed, mattress, desk, chair, and a shared dresser.
 Students will need to provide their own linens, towels, blankets, pillow, and bedspread.
 Residence rooms are designed for double, triple, or quadruple occupancy.
-The Residence Life program is supervised by the Director of Residence Life, and each residence facility is under the supervision of a professional Resident Director or Resident Coordinator and student Resident Assistants.
+The Residence Life program is supervised by the Director of Residence Life, and each residence facility is under the supervision of a professional Resident Director and student Resident Assistants.

 The University reserves the right to hold periodic room inspections of the residence areas without advance notice.
-The residence areas are closed during Christmas break, with the exception of the off-campus apartments at Vanguard Center.
+The residence areas are closed during Christmas break.
 The right of occupancy does not include Christmas Break.
 Additional information regarding Residence Life is located in the Student Handbook.